-Our goal is to work collaboratively with our supply chain partners towards a responsible business approach; in cases where a supplier is unable to fully adhere to this Code, they should notify Lloyd's as soon as possible and both parties will work together to develop an improvement plan.
-If the supplier continues to fall short of these standards, Lloyd's may terminate the business relationship.
+Our goal is to work collaboratively with our supply chain partners towards a responsible business conduct; in cases where a supplier is unable to fully adhere to this Supplier Code of Conduct ("Code").

 Lloyd's is signed up to the United Nations Global Compact, committing to the ten universal principles for human rights, labour, the environment and anti-corruption.
 Our actions in these areas improve our responsible business practices, supporting the United Nations Sustainable Development Goals.